-Similarly, in patients without preexisting cardiopulmonary disease, a massive embolus involving two or more lobar arteries and 50% to 60% of the vascular bed can result in obstructive shock.
+Similarly, in patients without the preexisting cardiopulmonary disease, a massive embolus involving two or more lobar arteries and 50% to 60% of the vascular bed can result in obstructive shock.

 However, if recurrent smaller pulmonary emboli result in right ventricular hypertrophy, substantially greater total occlusion of the pulmonary vascular bed may be required to cause right ventricular decompensation.

-More recent analyzes have suggested that the presence of shock secondary to pulmonary embolus (regardless of underlying chronic cardiopulmonary dysfunction) indicates a three- to seven-fold increase in the risk of mortality, with most deaths occurring within one hour after the presentation.
+More recent analyzes have suggested that the presence of shock secondary to a pulmonary embolus (regardless of underlying chronic cardiopulmonary dysfunction) indicates a three- to seven-fold increase in the risk of mortality, with most deaths occurring within one hour after the presentation.

 Echocardiography is of particular value in detecting the presence of pericardial effusion and can provide clues to the presence of tamponade.
-In rapid tamponade caused by hemorrhage, as in trauma, shock dominates the image.
+In rapid tamponade caused by bleeding, as in trauma, shock dominates the image.
 If left untreated, it leads to electromechanical decoupling.

 Surgical drainage by thoracotomy or a limited subxiphoid surgical approach should be considered for traumatic tamponade.